Elaserph/finance-app/README.md

 # Finance App

-Finance App is a multi-module project that includes `currency-exchange` and `funds-transfer` services.
+Finance App is a multi-module Spring Boot project that includes `currency-exchange` and `funds-transfer` services.
 This README provides steps to build and run the application.

 ## Prerequisites